Our Blogs

 Sairee Chahal, Founder and Chief Executive Officer, SHEROES added, “As a nation, we need to invest in building highly scalable ecosystems that cater to the real-time needs of millions of women with entrepreneurial dreams.
 Easy access to key resources like credit and capital, can tip the scales for India’s women entrepreneurs, enabling them to reach their full potential.
 Additional platforms such as women-led marketplaces, mentorship, training and access to peer networks, will equip them further, with the tools and skills, to succeed in today’s digital economy.”

-For More Article: Step Up powers India’s first TEDxGatewayWomen event
+For More Article: Team Step Up powers India’s first TEDxGatewayWomen event

 Please Post Your Comments & Reviews